 I trained with 'Supervision WA' in 2009 and have been supervising continuously since then.
-I tend to take an existential approach to Supervision, however, I appreciate, and I am open to the richness which comes from integrating different approaches.
-I frequently work with practitioners from different modalities and professions, who share common understandings of the human condition and issues clients may present.
+I tend to take an existential approach to Supervision; however, I appreciate and am open to the richness that comes from integrating different approaches.
+I frequently work with practitioners from different modalities and professions who share common understandings of the human condition and issues clients may present.

-Individual Supervision could be seen as a collaboration, where we’re both in there, doing the work together.
-Your job might sometimes be to come prepared with your professional practice journal, or your own reflective notes.
-This might set the agenda for the session, guiding us with what feels most important to cover.
-My job might be to come prepared to hold the space where you can unpack whatever it is you want to explore or discuss.
-I tend to assist you with your agenda and keep us on track.
+Individual Supervision/consultations can be seen as a collaboration, where we both work together.
+Your job might sometimes be to come prepared with your professional practice journal or your own reflective notes, setting the agenda for the session.
+My job might be to come prepared to hold the space, assisting you with your agenda and keeping us on track.

-Overall, the group is a place to explore and reflect on material/situations at work you may be ‘holding on to’ and to release these with the support of the group.
-Struggling themes such as boredom, burnout, helplessness, anxiety, fear, confusion etc.. are just some of the themes that could be discussed within the group.
-There are no set agendas, only emotions, thoughts and concerns to bring which relate to yourself, clients or the organisation.
+In the supervision group, there are spaces for all supervisees to bring examples of how they are “being” with their clients.
+This might lead to the group raising certain questions, issues, or concerns to open a deeper discussion.
+The group is a place to explore and reflect on material/situations at work you may be ‘holding on to’ and to release these with the support of the group.
+Struggling themes such as boredom, burnout, helplessness, anxiety, fear, confusion, etc., are just some of the themes that could be discussed within the group.
+There are no set agendas, only emotions, thoughts, and concerns to bring that relate to yourself, clients, or the organization.

-Below are some examples of 'reflective thought' questions that will maybe be explored in our individual or group supervision sessions:
+Below are some examples of 'reflective thought' questions that might be explored in our individual or group supervision sessions: